tomojitakasu/PocketSDR/doc/algo_desc.md

 - Does the decoder wait for enough symbols before accessing the history buffer?
 - Does it support reversed polarity if the signal can appear inverted?
+- Does it preserve soft-symbol magnitude for FEC paths and use local hard decisions only where bit-level parity, BCH, or CRC logic requires them?
 - Does it validate parity, CRC, or FEC before setting `nav->stat`?
 - Does it update week and TOW only from valid message fields?
 - Does it set `tow_v` correctly for data and pilot cases?